Billie999/Deloitte_STEM_Virtual_Program_/README.md

 **Task 1.
 Coding**

 Daikibo Industrials is a global leader in the manufacturing of heavy machinery, founded and headquartered in Tokyo, Japan.
 It is in the process of integrating IIoT (Industrial Internet-of-Things) devices to monitor, measure and analyze their manufacturing processes.
 Half of their infrastructure user devices streaming telemetry data in one format, and the other half - in another.
 They need help to combine the two.
-My task is to build the data unification algorithm that combines two data models.
-Working on this task you I gained practical skills in programming with Python and data structures.
+First task is to build the data unification algorithm that combines two data models.
+Working on this task I gained practical skills in programming with Python and data structures.

 ![image](https://github.com/Billie999/Deloitte_Technology_Project/assets/60508084/5e8bac9c-24cd-4911-a47d-57e413e3dc33)